cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 2. Update all installed Anaconda packages.
 Find out if `seaborn` and `plotly` are installed, and if not, install the packages.
 3. Install the `mne` package.
 4. Create a short Python script called `test.py` with the following contents:
-   - The first line should be a comment with your name
+   - The first line should be a comment with your name.
-   - The second line should be empty
+   - The second line should be empty.
-   - The third line should use the `print` function to print something on the screen
+   - The third line should use the `print` function to print something on the screen.
-   - The last line should be empty
+   - The last line should be empty.

    Make sure that the script does not contain any PEP8 warnings.
 5. Display the help text for the `print` function in the Python interpreter (list all three options possible in IPython)?